My Cancer Navigator

 What we DON'T offer

 My Cancer Navigator cannot cure your disease, but we can offer you guidance, giving you confidence that you have all the information you need and that you properly understand everything you wish to know.

 My Cancer Navigator does not give a second opinion or medical advice, nor do we address practical issues such as insurance, homecare, transport, etc. If needed, we will of course do what we can to refer you to the proper organisations for this.

 Contact us through the link below with a brief description of your medical condition and your questions.
 Our doctor will then get in touch.

 If you are seeking support for a family member or friend, we can provide it, subject to receiving consent from that person.
 The parents of underage children with cancer can also request our support.
 All information is treated strictly confidential.

-My Cancer Navigator is a free service for cancer patients treated in Belgium.
+My Cancer Navigator is a free service for cancer patients.
 The service is an initiative of the Anticancer Fund and Dr Gabry Kuijten, who also coordinates it.

 We can offer this service to patients thanks to donations.
 We are seeking partners and financial backing to sustainably expand My Cancer Navigator.